talksik/nirvana/documentation/ConversationsFlow.md

 other users just subscribe to this published source // -> users - A -> last interaction date // -> audioClips - c // -> links // -> live }

+- also be able to see very cleraly who the last speaker was in the conversation

 # Listeners

 ### A - listener for all - users within conversation documents